jrsarath/RidePro/README.md

 # RidePro
-An open-source Two wheeler garage management platform Made with :heart: in Kolkata
+An open-source Two wheeler garage management platform \r Made with :heart: in Kolkata

 # License